bigfirellc/thoughtbubble/readme.md

 Word cloud written to "Spoon.png"!
 ```

-## word clouds
+## Word Clouds

 Word clouds at the moment are non-configurable.
 Future versions will allow user configuration of the font size, dimensions, and background color of the word cloud.

 Repeated words in songs are stripped out, as are song section tags specified in genius like `[Chorus]` and `[Verse]` and `[Guitar Solo]`.
 Words are normalized to lowercase, tokenized, and stopwords are removed.

-For example, here is a wordcloud output called `frabbit.png`, which would be the result you run `thoughtbubble "Frightened Rabbit" frabbit.png`.
+For example, here is a the output when you run `thoughtbubble "Frightened Rabbit" frabbit.png`.
+I'm using a cool utility called `imgcat` to be able to display the word cloud image directly in my terminal window.

 ![Example](example.png "Example")

+## Roadmap

+* Allow the user to select the limit as a commandline parameter
+* Allow the user to turn off the default output coloring
+* Allow user configuration of word cloud dimensions, fonts, font sizes, colors
+* Multi-language support (currently english only)
+* Make thoughtbubble a proper package on pypi.org to simplify the installation process
+* Use pandas to output additional statistical information about the lyrics other than just word clouds
+* Make thoughtbubble a website

-## acknowledgements
+## Acknowledgements

-This project wouldn't have been possible without the hard work of other much smarter developers:
+This project wouldn't have been possible without the hard work of other much smarter developers.

 * [Click](https://github.com/pallets/click)
 * [word_cloud](https://github.com/amueller/word_cloud)